At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “There was no emergency that night, was there?”

-He looked around the room, calculating as fast as fear would let him.
+He looked around the room, calculating faster than fear should have let him.

 “Not like this,” he said.

 “Then how?”
 I asked.
 “Because I asked you for two years.
-I asked you in hospitals, at the funeral home, in our kitchen, in the dark.
-And every time you told me not to reopen the wound while you stood there knowing I had built my whole grief around a lie.”
+I asked in hospital corridors, at the funeral home, in our kitchen, in the dark.
+And every time you told me not to reopen the wound while you stood there knowing I had built my grief around a lie.”

-A woman across the room put down her fork.
+A woman across the room set down her fork.

-Stuart lowered his voice further, which only made mine steadier.
+Stuart lowered his voice even further, which only made mine steadier.

 “It was still an accident.”